-Anh Chi about 5 years ago
+Anh Chi over 5 years ago

 Hi Alan.
 I just spent a month traveling Vietnam and, although seeing war remains wasn't the main focus of my trip, I have a few places I can suggest.
 First off, I will echo the suggestion to visit the War Remnants Museum in Ho Chi Minh City.
 It's absolutely fantastic, especially the third floor exhibit of wartime photography.
 It's probably the only museum I've ever gone back to a second day, and I went back specifically to look at the jaw-dropping photos again.